Wondamonstaa/PhantomChase/README.md

 3) Logging used for all programs.
 4) Configurable input and output paths for the Apache Spark programs.
 5) Compileable through 'sbt clean compile run'
-7) Deployed on AWS EMR demonstrating all the steps of deployment.
+7) Deployed on AWS EC2 IaaS demonstrating all the steps of deployment.
 8) Video explanation of the deployment recorded.
 9) RandomWalk algorithm must be implemented.
 10) Sophisticated documentation with clarifications of the chosen design rationale.